Huber-group-EMBL/CSAMA_website/content/registration.md

 {{< feeTable >}}

-The course fees include participation in the lectures, the computer tutorials and all other course events: coffee breaks, buffet lunch (Monday to Friday), Wednesday’s social programme and dinner, course material.
+The course fees include participation in the lectures, the computer tutorials and all other events: coffee breaks, Wednesday’s social programme and dinner, course material.

 Places are awarded on a first-come, first-served basis.
 In previous years the course was sold out.
 We aim to finalize registration by 11th May 2023.